Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

-<sup> **AGE REGRESSORS / ANYONE WHO CONDONES SHIPS INVOLVING IT MASSIVE DNI PLEASE FRIEND OR NOT.
-WE ARE NOT SUPPORTING YOUR POOR EXCUSE FOR PDF ILIA AS VALID. /srs** </sup>
+<sup> **ANYONE WHO CONDONES SHIPS INVOLVING AGE REGRESSION MASSIVE DNI PLEASE FRIEND OR NOT .
+WE ARE NOT SUPPORTING YOUR POOR EXCUSE FOR PDF AS VALID . /srs** </sup>

 > <sup> Hello!
 I mainly go by Skittles, although i accept names such as Noli, TwoTime, Rust and any other heavy kin/IRL char.
 We also accept just "ok". . .
 It's a funny one.
 Minor with too much internet access, i may randomly come off as problematic, sorry about that. </sup>